-Simon Stevenson is the John and Rosalind Jacobi Family Professor of Real Estate at the University of Washington.
-Prior to joining UW, Simon worked at Henley Business School, University of Reading where he was Professor of Real Estate Finance & Investment and Director of the MSc in Real Estate Finance.
-Simon previously held faculty positions at Cass Business School, City University of London and the Smurfit School of Business, University College Dublin, as well as visiting appointments at the University of Adelaide, EDHEC Business School and the University of Auckland.
+Simon Stevenson is the Robert M. Stanton Endowed Chair of Real Estate & Economic Development and Director of the Harvey Lindsay School of Real Estate and E.V.
+Williams Center for Real Estate in the Strome College of Business at Old Dominion University.
+He previously held faculty positions at the University of Washington, University of Reading, City University of London and University College Dublin, as well as visiting appointments at the University of Adelaide, EDHEC Business School and the University of Auckland.

-Since 2014 he has been co-editor of the Journal of Real Estate Portfolio Management (JREPM), the industry facing applied investment journal of the American Real Estate Society.
+He is also a past-president of the American Real Estate Society and the International Real Estate Society.
+From 2014 to 2021 he was co-editor of the Journal of Real Estate Portfolio Management (JREPM), the industry facing applied investment journal of the American Real Estate Society.
 In addition to various best paper awards, Simon received the 2006 International Real Estate Society Achievement Award and the 2018 Nick Tyrrell Research Prize for innovative applied research in real estate investment.